kc-mcardiel/reach/_posts/2019-07-17-rent-the-reach.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p><em>A stunningly beautiful, vaulted-ceiling space with expansive views of the river.
-A great location for special events, receptions, or seated dinners, this space can serve as a public atrium and a great place to view the Potomac during the day.
-Acoustic plaster ceilings and walls, end grain wooden floor, and multiple glass skylights, offer an experience for lasting memories at the REACH.</em></p>
+<p><em>A stunningly beautiful, vaulted-ceiling space with expansive views of the river.&nbsp; A great location for special events, receptions, or seated dinners, this space can serve as a public atrium and a great place to view the Potomac during the day.&nbsp; Acoustic plaster ceilings and walls, end grain wooden floor, and multiple glass skylights, offer an experience for lasting memories at the REACH.</em></p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":4} -->